jimmycodesocial/reapop-redux-axios-middleware/README.md

 This module allows you to dispatch notifications from [axios actions](https://github.com/svrcekmichal/redux-axios-middleware) using [reapop](https://github.com/LouisBarranqueiro/reapop).

 ## Installation
-Fist, install redux-axios-middleware and reapop.
+First, install redux-axios-middleware and reapop.
 Then:
 ```
 npm i -S reapop-redux-axios-middleware
 ```